 The annual report is to include a description of expenditures from the Housing Fund by category.
-As required, a description of expenditures from the Housing Fund by category is included as item 4 on Table 1.
+As required, a description of expenditures from the Housing Fund by category is included as items 4 and 7 on Table 1.
 The amount attributable to housing monitoring and administrative costs is well below the current limit as required by Health and Safety Code 34176.1(a)(1).
-Fiscal year 2015-16, non-administrative expenditures from the Housing Fund were focused on the Neighborhood Pride Program.
-This program provides loans and/or grants for housing rehabilitation construction repair to homeowners whose incomes do not exceed 80 percent of median.
+Fiscal year 2016-17, non-administrative expenditures from the Housing Fund were focused on expenditures related to the three inprocess affordable housing projects: Affirmed Housing, Veteran's Village and Carson Arts Colony.
+When completed, the Affirmed Housing Project will be 64 units of affordable rental housing for seniors.
+Veteran's Village is an affordable rental project which gives priority to applicants who are Veterans.
+Carson Arts Colony is an affordable rental housing project which will give priority to applicants that are artists.
+The specific unit counts by income level are outlined in Table 2.
+During 2016-17, the Authority also spent Housing Funds to acquire property, located just southwest of Figueroa and Carson Streets, for future affordable housing.